kevllino/WanWiki/Home.md

 ---
 Wanchain connects and exchanges value between different blockchain ledgers in a distributed manner.
 It uses the latest cryptographic theories to build a non-proprietary cross-chain protocol and a distributed ledger that records both cross-chain and intra-chain transactions.
 Any blockchain network, whether a public, private or consortium chain, can integrate with Wanchain to establish connections between different ledgers and perform low cost inter-ledger asset transfers.
 The Wanchain ledger supports not only smart contracts, but also token exchange privacy protection.

-This is an user centric open platform, which maintained by people who has faith on "Helping others to Help Themselves" spirit.
+This is an user centric open platform, which is maintained by the people who have faith on "Helping others to Help Themselves" spirit.

-The aim of Wanchain wiki is to help fresh individuals able to understand WANCHAIN in aspects of "`Product` , `Technology`, `Community` "etc in an efficient time manner and to get real hands-on experience without massive time consuming .
+The aim of the Wanchain wiki is to help individuals understand WANCHAIN in aspects of "`Product` , `Technology` & `Community` " in an efficient timely manner and to get real hands-on experience without it being time consuming.

 ----------